Meghan King Edmonds Shares Family Photo With Twins On Instagram After Husband Jim’s Text Message Affair

-Meghan King Edmonds and Jim Edmonds haven’t had the easiest summer but over the weekend, they appeared to be one big happy family on Instagram.
+Meghan King Edmonds and Jim Edmonds haven’t had the easiest summer, but over the weekend, they appeared to be one big happy family on Instagram.

-Ahead of her cameo return to The Real Housewives of Orange County, the reality star and mommy blogger took to her Instagram page and shared a full family photo of herself, Jim, and their three kids, including two-year-old daughter Aspen and their one-year-old twins, Hayes and Hart.
+Ahead of her cameo return to The Real Housewives of Orange County, the reality star and mommy blogger took to her Instagram page and shared a full family photo of herself, Jim, and their three kids, including 2-year-old daughter Aspen and their 1-year-old twins, Hayes and Hart.

 As fans may have noticed, Meghan has been sharing plenty of images of her kids over the past several months but hadn’t shared a full family photo with her online audience since early March.

-In Meghan’s latest photo, she and Jim are seen standing in front of a garage with their dog at their side as Meghan holds her twins in her arms and Jim holds Aspen in his.
+In Meghan’s latest photo, she and Jim are seen standing in front of a garage with their dog at their side, as Meghan holds her twins in her arms and Jim holds Aspen in his.

 Meghan and Jim tied the knot in 2014, just months before she signed on to appear in a full-time role on The Real Housewives of Orange County Season 10, which began airing the following year.
 Then, in June of last year, two years after Meghan quit her role on the show, she and Jim made headlines after he was caught texting inappropriate photos and videos to another woman.